leah-handel/IDPH/README.md

 ## Overview

-This project splits the covid vaccination data published by the Illinois Department of Public Health into first and second doses.
+This project tracks covid vaccination progress in Illinois, broken down by county.

+## Python Version

+This section uses python with matplotlib in a Jupyter Notebook.
 It displays a graph of daily 1st and 2nd doses as well as running averages of each.

-The notebook takes user input to run the analysis for the state as a whole or for a specific county or the city of Chicago(shown in the screenshot above).
+The notebook displays a graph of daily 1st and 2nd doses as well as running averages of each.
+It takes user input to run the analysis for the state as a whole or for a specific county or the city of Chicago(shown in the screenshot above).

+## Javascript Version

+In progress!
+My goal is to expand the project with additional data and visualizations in D3.

 ## Data

 This analysis uses the statewide daily vaccine data published here: https://www.dph.illinois.gov/content/covid-19-vaccine-administration-data

-## Technologies

-* Analysis: Python via Jupyter Notebook
-* Visualization: Matplotlib

 ## To Run